 Section 8.
-Section 140-6 of the Zoning Law is hereby amended by replacing the Zoning Map prepared for the Town of New Paltz by David Clouser and Associates with a new Zoning Map which amends the existing Zoning Map as shown on the map attached hereto as Exhibit A. [Exhibit A appears in Appendix A]
+Section 140-6 of the Zoning Law is hereby amended by replacing the Zoning Map prepared for the Town of New Paltz by David Clouser and Associates with a new Zoning Map which amends the existing Zoning Map as shown on the map attached hereto as Appendix A.

 Section 9.
-Subsection B of 140-8 of the Zoning Law, Use Regulations, is amended by deleting the existing schedule and replacing it with the schedule attached hereto as Exhibit B. [see Appendix B]
+Subsection B of 140-8 of the Zoning Law, Use Regulations, is amended by deleting the existing schedule and replacing it with the schedule attached hereto as Appendix B.

 Section 10.
-The Density Control Schedule in Section 140-11 of the Zoning Law is amended by deleting footnotes 6 and 7 and replacing them with the following new footnotes 6, 7 and 8 to read as follows:
+The Density Control Schedule in Section 140-11 of the Zoning Law is amended by deleting the existing schedule and replacing it with the schedule attached hereto as Appendix C.